quintans/eventsourcing/README.md

 Using this approach, systems like RDBMS and Cockroach can be used.

-This solution could evolve by plugging in a message queue.
+This solution could evolve by plugging in a event bus.
 This MQ could be feeded by the tracker described above.

-` events -> Event Store <- tracker process -> Message Queue <- projectors`
+` events -> Event Store <- tracker process -> event bus <- projectors`

 ### NoSQL